Leonardo Ciampa, Piano

 Ciampa is Director of Music at Emanuel Lutheran Church in Worcester, MA and Maestro di Cappella Onorario of the Basilica in Gubbio, Italy.
-He was artistic director of organ concerts at MIT (2009-2016).
+He has also served as artistic director of organ concerts at MIT (2009-2016).

 As an organ recitalist, Ciampa has made a dozen European tours encompassing Italy, Austria, Germany, and Switzerland.
 He is particularly admired in Italy, where he has played in numerous international festivals (Festival Perosiano, Festival Biellese, Organi Storici della Valsesia, Le Voci della Città, Festival Organistico Lauretano, Reate Festival, etc.).